jlfranklin/techbook/docs/03-privacy/privacy-incident-response.md

 unauthorized deletion of, unauthorized exfiltration of, or unauthorized access to 100,000 or more individuals’ PII constitutes a major privacy incident.

-The director of technology, in coordination with the BISO, will first determine whether the privacy incident is considered a “major incident” that involves PII.
+The Director of Technology, in coordination with the BISO, will first determine whether the privacy incident is considered a “major incident” that involves PII.
 There are several criteria to evaluate in this definition and there may be instances in which a privacy incident may meet the criteria above but not affect 100,000 or more individuals’ PII.
 Those instances